dsutton1080/FinalProjectGOT/database/README.md

 * MySQL Client Tool

 ### Steps:
-1. Navigate to the database directory (this directory) in the repository
+1. Navigate to the FinalProjectGOT/database directory (this directory) in the repository
 2. Run the following command:
 ```bash
 python3 spawn_db.py